sidvenu/Jarvis/README.md

 * Use him as your personal mathematician!

 <img src="http://i.imgur.com/h916Slg.png" width="350" />
+* Open other apps using Jarvis seamlessly using the command "Open *App*".
 * **Coming soon:**
   * Option to switch between On-screen keyboard and Voice Recognition.
-  * Open other apps using Jarvis seamlessly.
   * Jarvis speaks!

-##Downloads
+## Downloads

 The latest and pre-release versions are [available on GitHub](https://github.com/SiddharthVenu/Jarvis/releases/).
 Save a click by going to [the latest version](https://github.com/SiddharthVenu/Jarvis/releases/latest).